Merit Badges

 In situations where there are multiple “required” merit badge options (i.e., 9, 10, 12 above), only one of the merit badges counts towards the 14 required merit badges.
 Any of the other merit badges would then count towards the nine additional merit badges needed to become an Eagle Scout.
 For example, if a Scout earns the Swimming, Hiking, and Cycling merit badges, one of those merit badges would count toward the 14 required merit badges and the other 2 would count towards the 9 other merit badges.

-*Requires a Scout to be 14 and have parents and Scoutmaster’s approval. -
+*Requires a Scout to be 14 and have their parents’ and Scoutmaster’s approval.

 Troop Merit Badge Counselors

-We have several registered merit badge counselors in the troop.
-This is always a great place to start.
-There are also more than 1,200 registered merit badge counselors in the Golden Gate Area Council.
+We have several registered merit badge counselors in the troop who can assists you.
+Scouts are encouraged to work with a variety of registered adult counselors, both in and outside out troop.
+There are more than 1,200 registered merit badge counselors in the Golden Gate Area Council.

 Eagle Required | Merit Badge | Troop Counselors |